arietd/dataAnalysis/README.md

 # Ariet Dzhumashev
-## Data Analysis Notebooks
+#### Data Analysis Notebooks

-Data Science student at Monash University.
-Here Are some examples of my work.
-I hope you take the time to read through some of them.
+I am a Data Science student at Monash University, residing in Melbourne.
+Here are some examples of my work.
+Visualisations, scraping and forecasting.
 I am looking for a position in a position related to Data Science.

 email: ariet.dzhumashev@gmail.com